 A lot of people don't realize that chocolate is absolute poison to dogs.
 Or could you imagine the little kitty dipping it's paws in and playing in the flowing curtain of chocolate (how cute is that?).
 Or leaving young kids at a birthday party without adult supervision?
 Worst of all is a group of drunk adults getting a little crazy with chocolate.

 A simple solution is to assign someone (it can be a responsible kid) to be the "guardian of the fountain."
 If you are the host or hostess, you may not be able to devote adequate attention to the task.
 I promise you, Chocoholics will cherish this responsibility.
-They can demonstrate how to dip items or use a plate to avoid drips or remind people not to double-dip or turn off the fountain when somebody's strawberry falls off the skewer and that person absolutely, positively has to have that chocolate drenched treat.
+They can demonstrate how to dip items, tell people to use a plate to avoid drips or remind people not to double-dip or turn off the fountain when somebody's strawberry falls off the skewer and that person absolutely, positively has to have that chocolate drenched treat.
 Having an attendant at the fountain is a really smart idea.
 I have heard stories from our commercial customers of "Kids Gone Wild" at a Bar Mitzvah and drunk adults at a wedding attempting to put their heads under the fountain to drink the chocolate.

 Chocolate fountain providers rarely have the opportunity to clean their fountains on-site.
 If you're not going to have a place to clean the fountain, bring a few large plastic trash bags to put the emptied (but unclean) fountain in for transport home or to the kitchen.
 You can't believe how much chocolate an emptied fountain still has on it...and it can make one heck of a mess.

 When it cools, it will harden.
 If someone turns on the auger with hardened chocolate in the fountain, it will potentially burn out the motor.
-If you do leave chocolate in the fountain and it hardens, simply turn on the heating element to start to melt the chocolate.
+If you do leave chocolate in the fountain and it hardens, simply turn on ONLY the heating element to start to melt the chocolate.
 Then, using a hair dryer, shoot warm air on the tiers and auger tube to melt the chocolate, freeing the auger and tier set from the chocolate.
 Even if the chocolate has hardened and you have re-melted it, it still is good and can be poured back into a Just Melt It! tub or storage container for future use.